yjyuwisely/Hospital-Indoor-Map-Navigator/README.md

 <p align="justify" style="display:none">For this project, my role included the following:

 <li>Implemented responsive web pages using custom code for images, logos, and backgrounds, and utilized the Bootstrap framework for buttons and navigation bars, contributing to front-end development.
-<li>Designing and implementing scroll bars and dividing pages into two horizontal sections, further enhancing the user experience.</li>
+<li>Designing and implementing scroll bars and dividing pages into two horizontal sections to optimize the user experience for mobile devices.</li>
 <li>Customized and enhanced functionality of Kakao Maps API for seamless navigation of hospital indoor areas on mobile devices.</li>
 <li>Designed and planned user interface using Figma, including prototyping, for the hospital indoor navigation application.</li>
 <li>Created a presentation slide deck using Canva to showcase the features and functionality of the hospital indoor navigation application.</li>